Minestom/Minestom/.github/README.md

 - [License](#license)

 # Install
+Minestom is not installed like Bukkit/Forge/Sponge.
-Minestom is similar to Bukkit in the fact that it is not a standalone program, it must be expanded upon.
+As Minestom is a Java library, it must be loaded the same way any other Java library may be loaded.
-It is the base for interfacing between the server and client.
-Our own expanded version for Vanilla can be found [here](https://github.com/Minestom/VanillaReimplementation).

 This means you need to add Minestom as a dependency, add your code and compile by yourself.
+Our own WIP implementation for Vanilla can be found [here](https://github.com/Minestom/VanillaReimplementation).

 # Usage
 An example of how to use the Minestom library is available [here](/demo).
 Alternatively you can check the official [wiki](https://wiki.minestom.net/) or the [javadocs](https://minestom.github.io/Minestom/).

 # Why Minestom?
 Minecraft has evolved a lot since its release, most of the servers today do not take advantage of vanilla features and even have to struggle because of them.
-Our target audience is those who want to make a completely different server compared to vanilla Minecraft such as survival or creative building.
+Our target audience is those who want to make a server that benefits little from vanilla features. e.g. creative, kitpvp.
 The goal is to offer more performance for those who need it.
-Minecraft being single-threaded is the biggest problem for them.

-In other words, it makes sense to use Minestom when it takes less time to implement everything you want than removing everything you don't need.
+In other words, it makes sense to use Minestom when it takes less time to implement every missing vanilla feature you want than removing every vanilla feature that will slow you down.

 # Advantages and Disadvantages
 Minestom isn't perfect, our choices make it much better for some cases, worse for some others.